 Vehicles and Goals: The Company's program consists of a combination of stock options, performance units and restricted stock.
 The allocation between the long-term incentive vehicles is determined by the Compensation Committee based on the market information provided by its compensation consultant and input from senior management as to the key business drivers that allow us to maintain a results-oriented culture.
 The Omnibus Plan does not provide for any specific subjective individual performance component in determining the ultimate value of the award.
-Following is a description of each vehicle type and related performance goals.
+The following chart illustrates the allocation of LTI by vehicle type, description of each vehicle type and related performance goals.